Plans & Programs

 Vision Zero Focus

-• Emergency medical response to support the essential role of emergency services in reducing severity of injury outcome and to ensure technologies and systems are adequately funded and equipped to respond to crashes.
+• Emergency medical response supports the essential role of emergency medical and response services in reducing severity of injury outcomes and to ensure technologies and systems are adequately funded and equipped to respond to crashes.

 Safety Partners